StarryNight-cn/kaggle_notes/README.md

 # Kaggle notes
-Notes from learning on Kaggle.For personal use.
+Notes from learning on Kaggle.
+For personal use.